 ‘Your passive aggressive acts can cause destructive and dysfunctional relationships, which will soon reflect back on how you treat and view yourself’.

 © Courtesy of @camelia.pham

 ‘Feels like swimming in the shadow of ambiguity and self-doubt’.

 Using illustration and art as a form of therapy, explores mental health issues from Autism and OCD to PTSD and ADHD.
 Her use of minimalism is effective and engaging, as it prompts viewers to accept the realities of mental health and the emotional journeys sufferers are forced to reckon with.
 The words captioning the illustrations invite individuals to converse and share their experiences- at their own will- to debunk the myths and prejudice views of mental health.
 The artwork style is legible for a wide audience, reinforcing accessibility for all whilst also highlighting the reality of mental health’s grip on people of any background.

 ‘PTSD is real.
 It is personal and deep.
 It can scar worse than all the wounds that bleed’.

 © Courtesy of @peach_canvas

 Several resources are available for those suffering with mental health issues, and if you are struggling, please reach out for help.
-These organisations include Mind, Samaritans, Beat and other mental health charity organisations.
+These organisations include Mind, Samaritans, Beat, OkRehab and other mental health charity organisations.